 Social Media, Customer Service and the New SalespersonI attended a webinar today that focused on, you guessed it, sales!
 We talked about identifying prospects, working with new customers and how social media has changed the way we sell.

 |80% of global consumers research |

 Back in the day, salespeople played a different role in the buying process than they do now, and in return they are looked at differently.
 Many times, especially in smaller transactional type sales, salespeople are now seen as the final step in the transaction practice rather than the very first.

 Salespeople are the confirmation buyers need that they are making the right purchase.

 Sure, we'll chat online with a representative or ask the salesperson for help, but now salespeople have to focus more on customer service than simply product information.

 |Image credit: Steve Patrizi, |

 And here's why.

 The customer has most likely done their research prior to engaging with the salesperson.
 The customer knows what they want.
-They'll walk into Target or Best Buy to look at the TV's in person and finalize the details, but they have a few products specifically in mind.
+They'll walk into a store to look at the TV's in person and finalize the details, but they have a few products specifically in mind.

 While years past, the customers’ questions may have been: